ddadaal/ddadaal.me/contents/resume/en.md

 # Skills/Others

-- Familiar with Web Frontend（`React` Stack）、Web Backend（`ASP.NET Core，Spring Boot`) architecture design and implementation.
+- Familiar with Web Frontend (`React` Stack)、Web Backend (`ASP.NET Core，Spring Boot`) implementation and design.
 - Familiar with `TypeScript`, `C#`, `Java`, `Python`.
 - Passion about software engineering and software application.
 Interested and eager to learn new knowledge.
 - Good at public presentations and speeches.
-The speaker for most projects and competitions.
+Act as the speaker for most projects and competitions.
 - Solid English skill and fit in English environment.
 CET4: 628, CET6: 556.
 - Active in volunteering and helping others.
 Willing to make the society better.
 112 hours of volunteering time.
 Participated in IT Xia IT technology Charity Club and Lily Studio.